atlantis0/arm-yara/README.md

 # Yara For Arm (Android)

-If you need prebuilt version of yara, check `prebuilt` directory
+If you need prebuilt version of yara, check `prebuilt` directory.
+It contains both cli executables and static libary

 # Compile

 This instruction outlines how to compile yara for ARM.
 Specifically, for Android.
+The below instruction were done on OSX.
 We are going to start with arm8.
 You can repeat the below steps for the remaining architectures.
 You can do this by chaning the target,

         export TARGET=aarch64-linux-android (arm8)
         export TARGET=armv7a-linux-androideabi (arm7)